gbThreepwood/DanfossRead/README.md

 A menu entry on the controller allows for setting the bus address.
 Menu entry o03 network address, allowed range is between 0 and 240.

+For the impatient that does not want to read the entire README, it appears that modbus input register **2575** contains the reading from the thermistor.
+That is the relative address, you may add 30000 to obtain the true address.
+The transmitted modbus request contains the relative address however.

 ## Interface board
 In order for the controller to support Modbus, the EKA178A extention module must be connected.
 The module consists of a Atmel Atmega32 microcontroller, a 6LB184 differential transciever, and a CM0403CG common mode choke connected between the transciever and the RS485 terminals.